anhhai680/openproductwiki/memory-bank/progress.md

 - **Reliability**: High success rate with minimal manual intervention required
 - **User Satisfaction**: Positive feedback on documentation quality and usability

-## Health Status: 🟢 Healthy
+## Health Status: � Needs Attention
-The system is production-ready with a solid feature set.
-Current focus should be on optimization, user experience refinements, and scaling preparations.
+The system is production-ready with a solid feature set, but currently experiencing critical RAG system issues that affect core functionality.
+Priority should be on fixing the FAISS retriever errors before focusing on optimizations and new features.